ruilisi/css-checker/README.md

 #### Config File

 - `css-checker.yaml`: CSS-Checker read this yaml file in your project path for settings, you can use parameters in `Basic Commands` sections to set up this file (without the leading '-').
-- A sample yaml file named 'css-checker.example.yaml' is also providied in this project, move it to your project path with the name 'css-checker.yaml' and it will work.
+- A sample yaml file named 'css-checker.example.yaml' is also provided in this project, move it to your project path with the name 'css-checker.yaml' and it will work.
 - To specify your config file, use `-config=YOUR_CONFIG_FILE_PATH`.

 #### Advanced Features